SPIRAL STABLIZATION TECHNIQUE (SPS)

 • Receive a personal posture analysis

-• Learn the system's core breathing principles
+• Learn the technique's core breathing principles

 • Learn a foundational SPS training exercise